 On the other hand, with non-participating liquidation preference shareholders will have the option to either 1) exercise their liquidation preference or 2) convert their preferred stocks to common stocks and share the exit proceeds on a pro-rata basis with common shareholders.
 In our example, third round VC investors could either receive their 1.2 Mio € invested capital or 15.19% of the 60 Mio. € exit proceeds, which will amount to 9.12 Mio. €.
 In this case, third round VC investors will not execute their liquidation preference in order to receive higher proceeds.

 There are multiple ways to design preferential rights which lead to a significant distortion on the allocation of exit proceeds among shareholders.
-Tools like Reporting or Ledgy will help you build this type of cap table in simple way.

 When looking for financing rounds, your cap table is one of the main files that investors will check to assess their investment decision.
 An updated and clean cap table will give prospective investors a detailed description of the company’s equity structure, evolution of the venture’s value and a projected return on investment.